Newsletter Subscribe

 Pocket Curries

 While not technically a restaurant, Pocket Curries is a staple of Indian-inspired cuisine in Hobart.
 You’ll see this food truck popping up at lots of local markets, including every Saturday at Tasmania’s most famous weekly event, the Salamanca Market.
-While you may think wandering around market stalls and devouring a curry do not go hand-in-hand, but in this case they quite literally do!
-Pocket Curries serves up handheld butter chicken, mixed veg or tarka dhal curries, helpfully wrapped in a flatbread so you can eat it on the go and enjoy a carby treat at the end.
-Genius.
+While market browsing and curry do not usually sound like natural companions, Pocket Curries makes a very convincing case for the pairing.
+Its handheld butter chicken, mixed veg and tarka dhal curries are wrapped neatly in flatbread, making them ideal for eating on the go and all the more satisfying for that final carby finish.
+Clever, comforting and very easy to love.

 Various locations, Hobart